juarezr/solrcopy/README.md

 # solrcopy

-Command line tool for backup and restore of information stored in cores of Apache Solr.
+Command line tool for backup and restore of documents stored in cores of [Apache Solr](https://lucene.apache.org/solr/).

 ## Usage